Martuka/speech-to-text/README.md

 to transcript a speech.
 There are three kinds of scripts used in this example.
 One for audio files up to one minute long, one for audio files up to 180 minutes long and one for streaming input, when the source is a microphone.
+For audio files **longer than 1 minute**, you need to push the file in a bucket on the Google Cloud Storage and pass the url to the `transcribe_async.py` script.
 You can get all the details and differences looking at the Google [documentation](https://cloud.google.com/speech-to-text/docs/how-to).
 We will just cover the case where audio file are shorter than one minute.
 To do this, you must first transcode your audio file to a `FLAC` format with only one channel (mono).
 You can do this with `ffmpeg` very easily with the following command: